Golden Gate Park: Summer of Love

+Recent history

+In 1983, Queen Elizabeth II visited Golden Gate Park during a tour of the West Coast.
+Her stop included a dinner at the De Young Museum, attended by then-President Ronald Reagan, Willie Mays, George Lucas, Joe DiMaggio, and Steve Jobs.
+About three blocks away from the museum, 5,000 people protested the Queen's visit due to Britain's role in The Troubles in Northern Ireland.
+In 2023, the FBI revealed an assassination plot against the Queen during her visit.

+Today, Golden Gate Park is one of San Francisco's core attractions, drawing more than 24 million visitors each year.
+It hosts several annual music and arts festivals, including Outside Lands and Hardly Strictly Bluegrass.
+Notable Outside Lands headliners have included Radiohead, Paul McCartney, Kendrick Lamar, Elton John, The Weeknd, Billie Eilish, Tyler, the Creator, and SZA.
+The San Francisco Chronicle has credited the festival for "transforming Golden Gate Park into a world class music venue."

+Following the COVID-19 pandemic, the Park became an epicenter of debate on which public city spaces should be made permanent car-free zones.
+In 2022, the Board of Supervisors voted 7–4 to keep the eastern section of John F. Kennedy Drive permanently car-free, a decision affirmed later that year by voters who defeated a ballot initiative which sought to revert the change.
+The section was subsequently renamed "JFK Promenade."

 Music Concourse area

 The Music Concourse is a sunken, oval-shaped open-air plaza originally excavated for the California Midwinter International Exposition of 1894.
-Its focal point is the Spreckels Temple of Music, also called the "Bandshell," where numerous music performances have been staged.
+Its focal point is the Spreckels Temple of Music, also called the "Bandshell", where numerous music performances have been staged.
 During the fall, spring, and summer seasons, various food trucks are often parked behind the Bandshell, providing local food options to visitors of the Music Concourse.
 Parkwide bicycle and surrey rentals are also available behind the bandshell and at Haight and Stanyan on the east edge of Golden Gate Park.
 The area also includes a number of statues of various historic figures, four fountains, and a regular grid array of heavily pollarded trees.
 Since 2003, the Music Concourse has undergone a series of improvements to include an underground 800-car parking garage and pedestrianization of the plaza itself.
 It is surrounded by various cultural attractions, including: